 It only takes a moment!
 And you only need to do this once - unless you really enjoyed it, then who am I to stop you?

 Get an App Key by adding your app to Ensemble.
 All Ensemble needs to know is a name and a URL.

 The plugin is a Composer package that adds a single endpoint to your app.

 Add your App Key in config or env.

 Deploy your app to production where it's publicly accessible.

 If everything is configured and your app is available publicly, within a few minutes you'll see your Composer dependencies loaded into Ensemble.
 Tomorrow you'll get an email telling you which of your apps have outdated dependencies.

 Ensemble's a side project and I want it to have the widest reach possible because the security of the Internet is more important than making a few credits.

-If you agree and if Ensemble proves useful to you, can I ask that you consider supporting its development by becoming a Patron on Patreon?
+If you agree and if Ensemble proves useful to you, can I ask that you consider supporting its development by sponsoring me on GitHub?
 Any amount you choose to donate will be greatly appreciated and will help to cover the costs of hosting the service, supporting users and developing new features.

-I also have a number of perks planned for Patrons, so don't miss out!
+I also have a number of perks planned for Sponsors, so don't miss out!